 (i) is clean and free from gas leaks; and

-(ii) except in the case of a motor vehicle, is fitted with a suitable spark arrester that is maintained in a clean, sound and efficient condition.
+(ii) except in the case of a motor vehicle, is fitted with a suitable spark arrester for the exhaust system.

 (3) At any time when the engine, vehicle, plant, equipment or machinery involved in the off-road activity is not being used or operated, it must be parked or located on an area that is clear of inflammable material.

 [Regulation 24ZK inserted: Gazette 5 Nov 2019 p.
-3895.]
+3895; amended: SL 2021/10 r.
+19.]

 24ZL.
 Fire fighting equipment for off-road activity

-At least 1 approved fire extinguisher in proper working order must be carried on, or be in close proximity to, the engine, vehicle, plant, equipment or machinery involved in the off-road activity while it is being operated or used.
+At least 1 approved fire extinguisher for the off-road activity in proper working order must be carried on, or be in close proximity to, the engine, vehicle, plant, equipment or machinery involved in the off-road activity while it is being operated or used.

 [Regulation 24ZL inserted: Gazette 5 Nov 2019 p.
-3895.]
+3895; amended: SL 2021/10 r.
+20.]

 Division 10 — Catering activity